reedgroup/reedgroup.github.io/docs/Contributing/Instructions.md

-# Contributing to the lab manual
+# Instructions on contributing to the lab manual
 This lab manual is built using [Jupyter Books](https://jupyterbook.org/en/stable/intro.html), a Python-based static site generator built around markdown and Jupyter Notebooks.
 To contribute, you will need to be a verified member of the reedgroup GitHub organization.
 Assuming this is the case, you can contribute by following these steps:

 - Initial setup